jchiefelk/ITEC-430/PowerSploit/README.md

 <h4>What is PowerSploit?</h4>

-<p>PowerSploit is collection of Offensive Active Directory modules or Exploitation Framework</p>
+<p>PowerSploit is collection of Offensive Active Directory modules.
+It is an Exploitation Framework for Windows Server.</p>

 <h4>Installing PowerSploit</h4>